Lead routing for small teams

 Common routing rules

-1. #1 IF Urgency equals Urgent #urgent-triage
+1. #1 When Urgency equals Urgent → send to #urgent-triage

-2. #2 IF Department contains Dental #dental-desk
+2. #2 When Department contains Dental → send to #dental-desk

-3. #3 IF Department contains Pediatric #pediatric-desk
+3. #3 When Department contains Pediatric → send to #pediatric-desk

 Urgent requests jump the queue regardless of department.
 Department-specific desks handle their own bookings.
 New-patient onboarding has a separate channel because it has different paperwork.